xahiru/IPA_Fall_2024/RG0042/assignment project/greenhouse-monitoring-system/README.md

     if you change port of you server then you mention you port end of the commande for example: json-server --watch db.json --port 3001

+13.Created components Folder to add File
+    A.DashboardContent.vue
+    B.Navbar.vue
+    {we add this 2 file before complete No: 10, 11, 12}

+    C.DataCard.vue
+    D.SettingsPanel